Airbnb Squatters: How to Spot the Warning Signs and Protect Your Business

 Screen and verify your Airbnb guests

-Firstly, you should only accept bookings from verified guests on Airbnb (in other words, guests with the verified badge beside their name).
 Then, you should take the time to read the reviews written by other Airbnb hosts about the guest’s previous stays.
 Most of the reviews are pretty accurate and can be a valuable resource that you can use in addition to other verification methods.

-Last, but not least, you should also look for any red flags, as mentioned earlier, on the profiles of prospective guests.
+Last, you should also look for any red flags, as mentioned earlier, on the profiles of prospective guests.
 You can even extend your search beyond the profile they have created on the vacation rental platform.
 A quick Google search can reveal a lot, while social media like Facebook, Instagram, or Twitter can also be used to verify information that they have provided.

 Ask your Airbnb guest to sign a vacation rental contract

-It is key that you highlight the check-in and check-out dates and times in your vacation rental agreement.
+It is key that you highlight the check-in and checkout dates and times in your vacation rental agreement.
 Without this information, you could have a harder time proving that your guests, in fact, overstayed their welcome and that they were not given permission to stay longer.

 Airbnb provides extra verification checks so it is safer to receive bookings via their platform.
 It also provides extra Airbnb host liability insurance which will only be granted for bookings made through the Airbnb platform.
 That being said, it is best to restrict your booking to 29 days at most, depending on your city’s restrictions.